-The heritage film Water Marks takes a geographical journey around the town, harbour and coastline of Wells-next-the-sea, merging both its events and history over the last 150 years into one day.
-Water Marks mixes archival and contemporary materials, and the stories, perspectives and recollections of journalists and local residents inspire the narrative.
-The piece was commissioned by Wells Maltings Trust and funded by the Heritage Lottery Fund and is screening on the ground floor.
+The heritage film takes a geographical journey around the town, harbour and coastline of Wells-next-the-sea, merging 150 years of events and history into one day.
+Water Marks mixes archival and contemporary materials, with the the stories, perspectives and recollections of journalists, visitors and local residents.

 ''The film is – quite frankly – stunning.
 You’ve not only captured the spirit of the brief, but have also created something that is hugely accessible, evocative, charming and beautiful.
 I can see our visitors being captivated and entertained hugely.’'

 "An award winning piece.
 It is a funny, moving, creative, soulful piece and I am delighted to have had the opportunity to work with you.’'

 Mary Blue Brady, Arts & Heritage Learning Manager of Wells Maltings Trust